-I am a writer, public historian, and historiographer residing in Philadelphia.
+I am a writer, educator, and public historian residing in Philadelphia.

-My work has explored a wide range of topics, but my abiding interest is in the social history of museums and the cultural history of knowledge.
+My work has explored a wide range of topics, but my underlying interest is in the cultural history of knowledge and the social history of museums.

 I love museums because I have a deep love for things, for seemingly inanimate objects that humans nonetheless make speak in awe-inspiring ways.
-What astonishes me every day is how people find meaning in birds taxidermied and secured behind glass or how they use television costumes to remember the best and worst of their childhoods.
+What astonishes me every day is how people connect with nature through taxidermied birds secured behind glass or how television props catalyze memories of both the best and worst of our childhoods.
 Whether watching repertory film or collecting fossils, we as humans engage with things in profound, profound ways.
-I love things, but those human stories are why things matter.
-Finding those stories is why the work I do matters.
+I love things, but the human stories behind those things are why they matter.

 I have a PhD in Media and Cultural Studies from Northwestern University, an MA in Radio-Television-Film from the University of Texas at Austin, and a BA from Temple University in English and Sociology.
-I am now looking for opportunities to continue turning research--both old and new-- into a dynamic form of public history and public scholarship.
+I currently work in education and interpretation at the Wagner Free Institute of Science, I teach at Temple University, and I write for outlets like Hidden City and the Encyclopedia of Greater Philadelphia.
 I can be reached at rosenheck at gmail dot com.